Effective branding. Stop wasting cash.

 There are three phases to sound and effective branding.
 Phase 1 is the familiar part, when you develop the positioning.

-Positioning that is an arresting and meaningful brand name.
-Or, a memorable brand logo, and a really catchy tag line.
-Sadly, for many companies in this situation, the time that the new brand is conceived is just a few weeks before it begins to die.
+Positioning that is an arresting with a meaningful brand name.
+Or, a memorable brand logo, and a really catchy tagline.
+Sadly, for many companies in this situation, the time when the new brand is conceived is just a few weeks before it begins to die.

 This is because it is not enough for a brand to be conceived.
 It has to be born into the daily life of prospects and customers, of suppliers and shareholders, not to mention your own employees.

 This is why Phase 2 is so important, at least as important as Phase 1.

 No one wants their brand conception program to become a miscarriage.
 But this is precisely what many companies do to the brand they bled and sweated for, and for which they paid with budgets that were so difficult to get approved.

 As we said, Phase 2 is about the brand emerging into the world, into the radar screens of the constituencies for whom it was conceived.

 This involves the translation of the brand essentials into all the ways in which prospects and customers experience your brand.